Department of Medicine

 The postgraduate training program in Hematology and Medical Oncology usually begins after three years of an approved internal medicine residency.
 Ours is a three-year program designed to provide an intense educational experience in the clinical practice of blood and cancer medicine as well as exposure to and involvement in clinical and laboratory-based research.
 Fellows will be eligible for sub-specialty boards in Hematology and Medical Oncology after successful completion of three years of training.

-During the first year, fellows will begin their outpatient clinics with a panel of patients that they will follow throughout the fellowship.
-Time will also be spent managing inpatients on the Hematology, Oncology and Bone Marrow Transplant services as well as the Hematology and Oncology consult services.
+During the first year, fellows will spend time in outpatient continuity and non continuity clinics with a diverse panel of patients.
+Time will also be spent managing inpatients on the Hematology, Oncology, Palliative Care and Bone Marrow Transplant services as well as the Hematology and Oncology consult services.
 On these consult services, fellows will have the opportunity to participate in the diagnosis, workup and treatment of hematologic and oncologic illness from "the ground up."
 These clinical scenarios will provide exposure to a richly diverse spectrum of hematologic and neoplastic diseases.
 Elective clinical rotations are also offered that include radiotherapy, surgical pathology, pediatric oncology and gynecologic oncology.

 In the second and third years, the program for each trainee will be individualized to meet their personal career goals.
 Large blocks of elective time will be structured to assist the felllow in the development of a clinical or basic research project, as well as honing individual clinical career interests that align with their ultimate career goals.